 - Completing an enrollment form,

-- Completing all risk management paperwork which includes the Youth Protection 4-H Volunteer Screening Form and signing the Leader Code of Conduct and
+- Completing all risk management 4-H Volunteer Screening process:

 6.1.3 Enrollment for 4-H Participants in Other Delivery Modes

-- 4-H School Enrichment and After School Clubs should not be recorded in 4-H Online.
+- 4-H School Enrichment and After School Clubs may opt not to enroll individual member online in 4-H Online.

-- These clubs may use paper 4-H Enrollment sheets or other means of entry.
+- These clubs may use 4-H Group Enrollment means of entry.

 6.2 Enrollment Period:

 Youth may enroll in 4-H at any time.
 The 4-H calendar year begins October 1 to September 30th.
-However, 4H Online will be shut down following the close of the previous program year for approximately two weeks.
-4-Hers will be eligible to use curriculum and participate in club meetings, workshops and day camps, etc. However, selected events, such as the county fair, and certain project areas may have specific enrollment deadlines for participation.
+However, 4H Online will be shut down October 1- 14, and reopen for enrollment October 15.
+4-Hers will be eligible to use curriculum and participate in club meetings, workshops and day camps, etc. However, selected events, such as the county/state fair, and certain project areas may have specific enrollment deadlines for participation.
 These deadlines must be met for participation.
-The state enrollment deadline for youth participation in State Fair is June 15.
+The state enrollment deadline for youth participation in County/State Fair is June 15.

 6.3 Changes in Residence:

 When 4-H members/volunteers move to another county and/or state, enrollment and participation will be transferred to the new Extension office upon request of the 4-H family.
 Records transferred into the county will be accepted and considered as a part of the individual’s achievement records.
 4-H members meeting the 4-H enrollment regulations in the Extension Unit they have transferred to are eligible to participate in respective Extension Units 4-H events and programs.

 Nebraska Extension will recognize 4-H members and volunteers of the 4-H program in which they are enrolled in irrespective of their place of residence.